Summer Financial Aid

 Financial aid is offered based on the number of units in which you are enrolled.
 By registering for the full number of units you intend to take you will be considered for the maximum amount of summer aid opportunities and receive the most accurate offer, helping you to plan ahead.

-**Graduates who enroll in less than five units may still be eligible for federal aid.
-If you are enrolled in summer dissertation units, you may complete the Application for Advanced Status available through the Graduate College.
+**Graduates who enroll in less than five units but are enrolled in summer dissertation units may still be eligible for federal aid.
+Students should review the Application for Advanced Status available through the Graduate College.

-Any changes in enrollment status, including adding or dropping units, could cause your aid offer to be adjusted.
+Any changes in summer enrollment, including adding or dropping/withdrawing from courses, could cause your aid offer to be adjusted.
 Read on to learn more about complete withdrawals and important considerations for Pell Grant and University Grant recipients.

 Complete Withdrawal